Norman Osborn (2002 film series character)

-The character returns in Spider-Man: No Way Home (2021) when a spell gone wrong ruptures the multiverse and sends him to an alternate reality.
-Osborn seeks that reality's Peter Parker's help in curing himself and the other universe-displaced visitors, but his mind is taken over by the Green Goblin, who torments Parker and kills his aunt May.
-After a duel with Parker on the Statue of Liberty, Osborn is cured of the Green Goblin identity and returned to his universe.
+Osborn and Goblin return in Spider-Man: No Way Home (2021) when a magical spell gone wrong breaks open the multiverse and causes past versions of them (from a point prior to their deaths) to be transported to the MCU reality.
+The alternate Osborn's mind is taken over by the Goblin persona, tormenting that reality's Peter Parker and killing his Aunt May Parker.
+After a brutal fight with Parker on the Statue of Liberty, Osborn is cured of the Goblin identity and returned to his universe.

-A hallucination of Osborn appears in Spider-Man 2 (2004) and Spider-Man 3 (2007), haunting his son Harry.
-Dafoe's portrayal has been praised by critics and audiences, being considered one of the most iconic villains in superhero films.
-Dafoe and Spider-Man actor Tobey Maguire held the Guinness World Record for "the longest career as a live-action Marvel character", until this record was broken less than six months after Spider-Man: No Way Home by Patrick Stewart's reprisal of his role as Professor Charles Xavier in Doctor Strange in the Multiverse of Madness (2022), 21 years and 296 days after his first appearance as the character in 2000's X-Men.
+Dafoe's performance in both films has been met with praise from critics and audiences, considered one of the best villains in the superhero genre.
+Dafoe and co-stars Tobey Maguire and J. K. Simmons held the Guinness World Record for "the longest career as a live-action Marvel character" before Patrick Stewart reclaimed the record by reprising his role as Charles Xavier in Doctor Strange in the Multiverse of Madness (2022).